 Think of it as due diligence.
 You wouldn't hire a new team member without checking their references, right?
 The same principle applies here.
 The experiences of past participants can tell you a lot about a program's quality, its impact on performance, and whether it aligns with your team's goals.
 By learning what to look for, you can confidently choose a training partner that will deliver a real return on your investment.
 The right sales training and coaching can transform your team, so it’s worth taking the time to get this step right.

-Look for Performance Metrics in Feedback
+Look for Real Performance Metrics in Feedback

 Vague praise like "the training was great" doesn't tell you much.
 To truly gauge a program's effectiveness, you need to look for specific, measurable outcomes in the feedback.
 Positive reviews can be a powerful tool in your decision-making process, but only if they contain substance.
 Look for testimonials that mention concrete performance metrics.
 Did the participant’s close rate increase by a certain percentage?
 Did they shorten their sales cycle?
 Did their average deal size grow?
 This kind of data-backed feedback is a strong indicator that the training provides actionable strategies that translate into tangible business results, not just a temporary motivational high.